openmm/openmm/docs-source/usersguide/library.rst

 From the command options select Debug -> Start Without Debugging (or CTRL-F5).
-See :numref:`Figure,run in Visual Studio`.
+See :autonumref:`Figure,run in Visual Studio`.
 This will also compile the program, if it has not previously been compiled.